The Lafforgue variety and irreducibility of induced representations: The Jacobson stratification

-As before, let $R$ be a possibly non-commutative $k$-algebra over a field $k$ such that $A$ is a finitely generated subalgebra $A$ of the center with $R$ being finite as an $A$-module.
-Then by Theorem \ref{main}, the projection $Laf_{R/A}\rightarrow \Spec(A)$ is finite which implies we can stratify $\Spec(A)$ according to the number of points in the fiber.
-In the case where $A$ is regular and $R$ is also a locally free $A$-module, we can explicitly describe this stratification using the rank of the Jacobson ideal.
-In this section, we construct this stratification.
+Let $R$ be a possibly non-commutative $k$-algebra such that there is a finitely generated $k$-subalgebra $A$ of the center with $R$ being finite and locally free as an $A$-module.

-We then apply it to irreducibility of induced representations of $p$-adic reductive groups.
-We recall that, for a reductive group $G$ over a non-archimedean local field $F$, the Bernstein variety parametrizes cuspidal data $(M,\sigma)$ up to association, and therefore parametrizes smooth irreducible representations in a finite-to-one manner.
-Fixing a choice of a compact open subgroup $K\subseteq G(F)$, we consider the Hecke algebra $\cH_K$ of compactly supported measures on $G(F)$ which are left and right invariant under $K$.
-Then simple $\cH_K$-modules are the smooth irreducible $G(F)$ representations that have a $K$-fixed vector, and $\Spec(Z_K)$ for $Z_K$ being the center of $\cH_K$ parametrizes their cuspidal data.
-The projection $\Laf_{\cH_K/Z_K}\rightarrow \Spec(Z_K)$ sends a smooth irreducible representation $\rho$ to its cuspidal datum $(M,\sigma)$, defined by $\rho\hookrightarrow i_M^G(\sigma)$.
-For a generic $(M,\sigma)$, the induced representation $i_M^G(\sigma)$ is irreducible.
-As a main application of this section, we prove Theorem \ref{ind} providing a computational criterion for the irreducibility of $i_M^G(\sigma)$ outside a singular locus.
+Then, by Theorem \ref{main}, the projection $\Laf_{R/A}\rightarrow \Spec(A)$ is finite which implies we can stratify $\Spec(A)$ according to the cardinality of the fiber of $p$.
+In the case where $\cha(k)=0$, $A$ is regular, and $R$ is a locally free $A$-module, we concretely describe the above stratification using the rank of the Jacobson ideal.